-Horse riding holidays are the vacations you take on horseback, usually in groups.
-These guided horse riding holidays help you explore unspoiled territories of the world and provide you an opportunity to tame the untamed.
-Maybe that’s why horse riding holidays in Russia are so popular – because they give the travelers an opportunity to face the challenges that the tough Russian terrain throws at them and come out smiling.
+Horse riding holidays in Russia are popular because they give the travelers an opportunity to face the challenges that the tough Russian terrain throws at them and come out smiling.

 However, the tranquility of such places is so alluring that an adventurous traveler cannot suppress his/her wanderlust and avoid taking a ride on a horseback.
 Horses are available for rent from riding stables and now with the growth of riding tourism, more and more travelers are signing up for such adventure tourism over leisure based travels.